raspberrypilearning/pacman-terminal/en/step_5.md

 + To move up (or back) one directory, type `cd ..` and press enter.

 Here, `cd ..` navigates up from `home/pi/documents` back to `home/pi/`.

-In the image, you can see that I have also checked my directory by using the `pwd` command:
+In the image below, you can see that I have also checked my directory by using the `pwd` command:

 ![CD DotDot Command](images/cddotdotcommand.png)